Empire State of Mind

-"Empire State of Mind" is a song recorded by American rapper Jay-Z featuring American singer-songwriter Alicia Keys, for the former's eleventh studio album The Blueprint 3 (2009).
+"Empire State of Mind" is a song recorded by American rapper Jay-Z and American singer-songwriter Alicia Keys, for the former's eleventh studio album The Blueprint 3 (2009).
 Produced by Al Shux, the song features a music sample of "Love on a Two-Way Street" performed by the Moments.
 Angela Hunte and Janet Sewell-Ulepic originally wrote it as a tribute to their hometown, New York City.
 The following month, they submitted it to Roc Nation, whose reviews were discouraging.
 They later took the suggestion of an EMI Music Publishing associate and resubmitted it to Jay-Z, who kept the "New York" singing part on the hook, changed the verses, and recorded it.
 The song's title, similar to "New York State of Mind" by Billy Joel and "N.Y.
-State of Mind" by Nas, is a play on and tribute to New York's nickname "Empire State".
+State of Mind" by Nas, is a play on and tribute to New York State's nickname "Empire State".
 "Empire State of Mind" was released as the third single from The Blueprint 3 on September 1, 2009, by Roc Nation and Atlantic Records.

 The song originally featured Hunte on the hook, but when Hunte and Sewell-Ulepic were asked if they thought anyone else would be more appropriate for the chorus, Hunte suggested Keys.
 Fellow New York-based musician Mary J. Blige was also considered, but Jay-Z chose Keys after hearing the song's piano loop.
 "Empire State of Mind" contains songwriting contributions from Keys and Shux.
 Critics described the song as an "orchestral rap ballad" with "crashing piano chords" and a "soaring" hook.
 It references several locations in New York and its famous residents, while describing the city's essence.